 Although many people choose to sell their home before buying another one, that isn’t necessarily the right choice for everyone.
+Converting a primary residence to a rental property takes time, but if done right, can prove to drastically improve your passive income in just a few months.

 Key takeaways

-- Steps to follow before turning a primary residence into a rental property include making sure an existing loan can be used for a rental, obtaining landlord liability insurance, getting the home ready to rent, and having rental property software to track income and expenses.
+• Steps to follow before turning a primary residence into a rental property include making sure an existing loan can be used for a rental, obtaining landlord liability and dwelling insurance, getting the home ready to rent, and selecting rental property software to track income and expenses.

 Tax deductions